Annapurna Short Circuit - 9 Days

 Start with a good pair of trekking boots that are well broken in and comfortable.
 Your footwear is perhaps the most critical piece of gear, as it will support you through long days of walking on varied terrain.
 Pair your boots with moisture-wicking socks to keep your feet dry and prevent blisters.
 A sturdy backpack with a capacity of 40-50 liters is recommended to carry your essentials, including clothing, food, and water.

-Clothing should include moisture-wicking base layers, insulating mid-layers, and a waterproof and windproof outer layer.
+Clothing should include a moisture-wicking base layer, an insulating mid-layer, and a waterproof and windproof outer layer.
 Don't forget a warm hat, gloves, and thermal underwear for the higher elevations, where temperatures can drop significantly.
 Other essential items include a good-quality sleeping bag rated for cold temperatures, trekking poles, sunglasses, sunscreen, a first aid kit, and a water purification system.
 Packing smartly and efficiently will ensure you are well-prepared for the trek and can focus on enjoying the adventure.

 Safety Tips and Health Precautions for Trekkers